-Fig. 6.
-Average Accuracy denotes the classification results from the Support Vector Machine posterior probability estimate.
-The Logistic Regression model performs poorly at this task, but DRFs perform significantly better.
-As with the synthetic data in cases of class imbalance, SVMs outperform both Logistic Regression and the DRFs.
-Finally, SVRFs improve the scores obtained by the SVMs by almost 5% (a significant improvement).
-We compared convergence of the DRFs and SVRFs by measuring how many label changes occured between inference iterations averaged over 21 trials (Fig. 4.2).
-These results show that DRFs on average require almost 3 times as many iterations to converge, due to the overestimation of the local-consistency potential.
-5 Conclusion We have proposed a novel model for classification of data with spatial dependencies.
+Fig. 4.
+Averaged accuracy and convergence in inference

+5 Conclusion

+We have proposed a novel model for classification of data with spatial dependencies.
 The Support Vector Random Field combines ideas from SVMs and CRFs, and outperforms SVMs and DRFs on both synthetic data sets and an important real-world application.
-We also examined improvements to computing posterior probability distributions from SVM decision functions, and a method to encourage continuity with local-consistency potentials.
+We also proposed an improvement to computing posterior probability distributions from SVM decision functions, and a method to encourage continuity with local-consistency potentials.
 Our Support Vector Random Field model is robust to class imbalance, can be efficiently trained, converges quickly during inference, and can trivially be augmented with kernel functions to further improve results.